-Currently, selecting a built-in Perspective will take you to the Model Wizard.
-Some access paths first take you to the Perspectives Portal, and when you select a Perspective from there the Model Wizard opens and you choose the appropriate Patterns to use (if required).
+Currently, selecting a built-in Perspective will take you to the Model Wizard (Start Page 'Create from Pattern' tab).
+Some access paths first take you to the Perspectives Portal, and when you select a Perspective from there the Model Wizard has focus and you choose the appropriate Patterns to use (if required).

-Other paths take you directly to the Model Wizard, where you first select the Perspective and then the Patterns to use (if required).
+Other paths take you directly to the Model Wizard, where you first select the Perspective and then the Patterns to use

+(if required).